Sam6900/Spotify-Best-Playlist-Creator-/README.md

-# Spotify-Best-Playlist-Creator-
+# Spotify-Playlist-Creator
-This is a program that will create a spotify playlist of the best 100 songs of the date of your choice
+Listening to old songs is one of the best ways to refresh you memory.
+This program will add the songs of the date of your choice to your spotify playlist.